MartinPankraz/ABAP-Developer-Day/student/quest2.md

 For this we will enhance the SAP System to react on the custom event triggered by the Online Shop.
 This event will then be picked up by the ABAP SDK for Azure and sent to an Azure Service Bus.
 From there our Logic App from Quest 1 can be triggered.

+## What is done on the SAP System
+We are using the ABAP SDK for Azure (which is developed in "standard code").
+The beautify of ABAP Cloud is that you can also wrap "old" ABAP code and use it next to the new ABAP Cloud code.

 [< Quest 1](quest1.md) - **[🏠Home](../README.md)** - [ Quest 3 >](quest3.md)